shpml/fundamentals/10_chapter/11_exercise.md

 **Let's get started!**

 * We've finished reading *The Wind Up Bird Chronicle* and *A Visit From the Goon Squad*!
 Use the `getElementsByClassName()` to find all elements with the `current` class.
-Then, use a for loop to iterate through these elements and change the class name to `finished`.
+Then, use a `for` loop to iterate through these elements and change the class name to `finished`.

 * Now, on to our next book on the reading list, *The Flamethrowers*.
 Use the `getElementById()` method to find that list item.
-Update the class name to `current`.
+Update its class name to `current`.
 Then, use the `removeAttribute()` method to remove the `id` attribute.

 * Now, find the fourth list item and update the `id` attribute to `next` using the `setAttribute()` method.